lucaspecina/watson-co-scientist/ETHOS.md

-You are tasked with designing and building an AI co-scientist system to assist human scientists in generating, refining, and testing research hypotheses.
-This system should serve as a collaborative partner, enhancing scientists' ability to explore complex scientific problems efficiently.
-It must be flexible, adaptable across various scientific domains (e.g., biology, chemistry, physics), and capable of integrating with external tools and data sources.
-The system will interact with scientists through a natural language interface, providing hypotheses, experiment designs, and insights while learning from feedback and experimental results.

-Below is the technical definition of the system (based on the paper itself):
+Below is the technical definition of the expected system (based on the paper itself):

 Introduction: